HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/porta_potty.md

 # Location & Spawning

 The Porta Potty is the most common building on the map, and can be found all over the island.
-Up to 15 spawn randomly in the open, but more can spawn as part of structures such as the [Port](/buildings/port) and [Refinery](/buildings/refinery).
+Up to 15 spawn randomly in the open, but more can spawn as part of the [Port](/buildings/port), [Refinery](/buildings/refinery), and [Armory](/buildings/armory).

 # Loot & More